Kiiking: Records

-The current Estonian record as well as Guinness World Record for longest swing shafts was set in 2022 by Estonian Sven Saarpere, with 7.43 metres.
+The Estonian record as well as Guinness World Record for longest swing shafts was set in 2022 by Estonian Sven Saarpere, with 7.43 metres.
 Estonian Kätlin Kink holds the women's Guinness World Record of 5.93 m, while the Estonian women's record of 6.08 m is held by Helga Ehrenbusch.

 An American record of 5.66 m was set by Matt Dart of Georgia in 2015.
 Maxwell White of Auckland set a New Zealand record of 4.83 m in 2012.